department-of-veterans-affairs/vets-api-clients/samples/postman/README.md

 Your private pem
 -----END RSA PRIVATE KEY-----

+5. Next under the "Lighthouse OAuth Token" Click on the actual POST call you will make - "POST Client Credentials Example"

+6. You will see that the HTTP url is the {token_endpoint} Collection variable that has already been configured.

+7. Then click on "Body" which is located in the middle of the Auth type columns.
+You should see all values pre-populated and using the x-www-form-urlencoded type.
+The grant_type and client_assertion_type values should not change as this is a CCG call.
+The client_assertion should also remain the same as it will be populated with the client_assertion Collection variable.
+The two configurable values will be the scope and launch based off of the API and call you choose to make.
+Follow the guidance provided at https://developer.va.gov/explore/api/patient-health/client-credentials to obtain the necessary values for the Patient Health API.
+For other APIs, consult the Lighthouse CCG API page related to your desired interaction for accurate API-specific collection variable values.

-e. scope (Collection variable)
+a. scope
+Currently the default value is set to "launch" which is acceptable for Patient Health API but can be changed to include:
 Example Patient Health API scope value: launch system/AllergyIntolerance.read system/Appointment.read system/Condition.read system/Coverage.read system/Coverage.write system/DiagnosticReport.read system/Immunization.read system/Location.read system/Medication.read system/MedicationOrder.read system/Observation.read system/Organization.read system/Patient.read

-f. launch (Collection variable)
+b. launch
-Example Patient Health API launch value: eyJwYXRpZW50IjoiMTIzNDUifQ==
+In some cases launch will not be required for certain APIs.
+Follow the documentation to see which APIs require launch.
+In the cases where launch isn't required, uncheck the "launch" box and the default scope value will also need to change accordingly.
+For Patient Health API launch is required to be an encoded base64.
+Example Value:
+eyJwYXRpZW50IjoiMTAwMDcyMDEwMFYyNzEzODcifQ==

-## Run:
+Run:

-This step generates a JWT assertion, requests an OAuth access token, and shows an example call interacting with the Lighthouse API of choice.
-Users can view the JWT assertion and the OAuth access token in the console after running "ccg-api-request".
+This step will generate a JWT assertion and return an OAuth access token.
+Users can view the JWT assertion in the console after running "Client Credentials Example".

-1. Click on “ccg-api-request” in the left column of Postman (under the CCG Pre-request Script Collection).
-The pre-configured HTTP call will appear.
+1. If not already there, click on “Client Credentials Example” in the left column of Postman.

-2. Click "Send".
+2. Click "Send" on the top right corner.

-## Note:
+Note:

-Ensure that you have valid values for the collection variables, as incorrect or missing values may result in issues.
+If all values were configured correctly, you should see an access_token and other fields corresponding to the API call you made.